 SPECIALIST BORDER COLLIE TRAINER & BEHAVIOURIST

-As the only ABTC-registered Clinical Animal Behaviourist (CAB) and Animal Training Instructor (ATI) specialising in border collies, I teach caregivers how to prevent border collie behaviour problems from developing AND how to resolve or reduce any problem behaviours that caregivers are struggling with.
-Trainers and behaviourists who don't have this knowledge and experience may struggle.
-For example, many non-specialist trainers and behaviourists tend to class many behaviours as "herding" which usually isn't the case.
-Successful border collie training involves a thorough knowledge and understanding of the emotions and motivations causing the problem behaviour in order to resolve it.
+I'm Rachel Rodgers, and as the only ABTC-registered Clinical Animal Behaviourist (CAB) and Animal Training Instructor (ATI) specialising in border collies, I teach caregivers how to prevent border collie behaviour problems from developing AND how to resolve or reduce any problem behaviours that caregivers are struggling with.
+Successful border collie training involves a thorough knowledge and understanding of the border collie breed in order to identify the emotions and motivations causing the problem behaviour and help to resolve it.

 ABTC Clinical Animal Behaviourist

-I specialise in border collies, but I'm also able to help with behaviour problems such as aggressive behaviour (reactivity), compulsive behaviour, fears and phobias, in any breed.
-I only use positive, reward-based training that is force-free.
+I specialise in border collies, but can help with behaviour problems such as aggressive behaviour (reactivity), compulsive behaviour, fears and phobias, in any breed.

 Don't leave it too late - invest in your dog's future today.